sevi78/GalacticaRTS/README.md

 **to start the game:**

-Download the direcory "output", there is an .exe for windows (main.exe). doubleclick on main.exe
+Download the whole directory, in "output", there is an .exe for windows (main.exe). doubleclick on main.exe